Religious Studies Department

 In-Person

 This course develops four competencies of a successful global citizen: what you need to know to interact with a client/customer/patient/neighbour who is of a different religion; what you need to know when travelling; what you need to know to do graduate studies; and what followers of this religion need to know.
 We study Indigenous religions, Hinduism, Buddhism, Taoism, Confucianism, Judaism, Christianity, Islam, Sikhism, and alternative religions.
 Credit will be granted for only one of RELS 103, RELS 110, RELS 111, or RELS 112.
+Three credits.
 Offered every year.

 Ethical Principles for Health